That time for reflection again:

 Do u all stop to occasionally sleep, perhaps enjoy a meal here and there

-― i was so hungry that i ate a hole cake entirely to myself (Old Lunch), Thursday, 19 December 2019 19:59 (one month ago) link
+― i was so hungry that i ate a hole cake entirely to myself (Old Lunch), Thursday, 19 December 2019 19:59 (three months ago) link

 Brad C - Did you shell out the money for that Cardin horror history?
 How was his own story collection and the Abraham Merritt books?

 ― Robert Adam Gilmour, Friday, 20 December 2019 20:10 (three months ago) link

 I borrowed the Cardin history.
 Some of it is entertaining, but the overall quality of the articles is not up to the level of my old favorite, The Penguin Encyclopedia of Horror and the Supernatural.